 How Long Do Lithium-ion Batteries Last in Storage?

-We wanted to start with battery storage.
-How long they last when used is one thing—but what about batteries sitting on shelves?
-After all, that might affect whether or not you want to pick up that “used” pack at the flea market.
+How long lithium-ion batteries last when used is one thing—but what about when you store them?
+After all, that might affect whether or not you want to pick up that “used” battery at the flea market.

 How Long Do Lithium-ion Batteries Last Compared to NiCad Batteries?

-We know, NiCad batteries have been long gone for over a decade now.
+We know, NiCad batteries have been long gone for so long, many don’t even remember them.
 Still, it serves as a sort of baseline in some people’s thinking.
 Because Li-ion has a superior energy density, a comparable NiCad battery will be larger and heavier.
 From a functional standpoint, Li-ion also doesn’t experience voltage drops as it depletes.
 So what about shelf life?

 Both varieties of the battery will self-discharge in storage.
 However, NiCad self-discharges at a rate of about 1–3% per day.
 Because of this, it wasn’t uncommon for an unused NiCad battery to require a recharge every couple of weeks or so—even if you never used it!